eamanor8/buffer-overflow/README.md

-# buffer-overflow
-Used SEED Labs to bypass ASLR and craft exploits targeting vulnerable binaries in a sandboxed lab.

 # Buffer Overflow Exploitation - SEED Labs

 This project is a hands-on exploration of **buffer overflow vulnerabilities**, based on the SEED Labs' *Buffer Overflow Vulnerability Lab* designed by Wenliang Du.
 It walks through exploiting a vulnerable C program to gain unauthorized root access, bypassing modern countermeasures like StackGuard, non-executable stacks, and address space layout randomization (ASLR).